chicheese/ChatGPT4Arch/README.md

 3. **Settings & integrations**: preferences screen, theme toggle, always-on-top mode.
 4. **Packaging**: produce `.AppImage`/`.deb` builds and verify on Arch and other major Linux desktops.

-Progress is tracked locally in `Progress.md` (ignored in Git so personal notes stay private).

 ## Development Notes

 - The app uses Electron's default session to store cookies; no extra code needed for persistence yet.